AbhishekSRana/kaggle-mnist/README.md

-* prediction.csv   - prediction of test set
+* prediction.csv   - prediction of test set of code.py

+* cnncode.py -- cnn code of mnist